DJrizzley/literature/novels/moby_dick.md

 hill and valley mothered me, ye billows are my foster-brothers!”

-CHAPTER 117.
-The Whale Watch.
+# CHAPTER 117.
+The Whale Watch

 The four whales slain that evening had died wide apart; one, far to windward; one, less distant, to leeward; one ahead; one astern.
 These